gevorah/product-prediction/README.md

 <img src="/product-prediction/product-prediction/Docs/photoProductPrediction4.PNG" />

 <br> link of the software working (1st Stage) and our explaination: https://youtu.be/HJ2ycQv8rhg
+<br> link of the software working (2nd Stage) and our explaination: https://youtu.be/GcpkGwqHyKU
-<br> link of the engineering method (1st,2nd,3rd steps): https://github.com/Gevorah/product-prediction/blob/master/product-prediction/product-prediction/Docs/Proyecto%20Final%20Integrador%20full.pdf
+<br> link of the engineering method (1st,2nd,3rd,4th and 5 steps): https://github.com/Gevorah/product-prediction/blob/master/product-prediction/product-prediction/Docs/Proyecto%20Final%20Integrador%20(1).pdf